Persistent Ballistic Entanglement Spreading with Optimal Control in Quantum Spin Chains

-where $N$ is the total number of spins, $N_A$ and $N_B$ are the numbers of spins in the two subsystems, respectively (with $N_A+N_B=N$ and $N_A \leq N_B$), and $O(\frac{1}{2^N})$ represents the rest higher-order contributions.
-It implies that the state after a long-time evolution behaves similarly to the super-position of random pure states~\cite{PhysRevLett.111.127205_2013}.
-The persistency of entanglement ballistic spreading and the upper bound of EE in real dynamic processes remain elusive.
+\RR{where $\tilde{S} = \log_{2} 2^{N_{\text{A}}}=N_{\text{A}}$ is the maximum of EE, $N$ is the total number of spins, $N_\text{A}$ and $N_\text{B}$ are the numbers of spins in the two subsystems, respectively (with $N_{\text{A}}+N_{\text{B}}=N$; we take $N_{\text{A}} = N_{\text{B}}$ below for simplicity), and $O(\frac{1}{2^N})$ represents the rest higher-order contributions.
+Eq.~(\ref{eq-Page}) can be deduced from the random matrix theory.
+The final state is similar to a random pure state (RPS)~\cite{PhysRevLett.71.1291, PhysRevLett.111.127205_2013}.
+It is thus of theoretical and practical interests to seek for the dynamical processes where the EE exceeds the Page value with persistent ballistic spreading behavior during the evolution.}

-In this work, we go beyond the Page value and robustly reach the genuine saturation of EE $\tilde{S}$ by introducing the ``variational entanglement-enhancing'' field (VEEF) in the time evolution of interacting spins.
-Analogous to the adjustable pulses in optimal quantum control~\cite{hai_controlling_2010, zheng_controlling_2017}, VEEF is time dependent, and is determined variationally by maximizing the EE in the center of the final state.
-Ballistic spreading of entanglement is observed, where the EE $S(t)$ at the time $t$ obeys
+In this work, we \R{show that quantum control by magnetic field can robustly reach the maximal $\tilde{S}$.
+Different EE's reachable by some typical 1D quantum systems are illustrated in Fig.~\ref{fig-illu}.
+The magnetic field is determined variationally by maximizing the EE in the center of the final state, which is dubbed as ``variational entanglement-enhancing” field (VEEF).
+Different from the previous works~\cite{hai_controlling_2010, zheng_controlling_2017},} ballistic spreading of entanglement is observed\R{, where the EE $S(t)$ at the time $t$ obeys

 with $v$ the velocity.
-With VEEF, our results show that the linear growth persists till the genuine saturation of EE ($\tilde{S}=N/2$) is reached when the total evolution time $T$ satisfies
+The linear growth with VEEF will persist till the EE reaches $\tilde{S}=N/2$, when the evolution time $T$ satisfies

-For $T > T_S$, the EE still increases to the genuine saturation, but may deviate from the linear growth due to the degrees of freedom of the paths to $S(T)=\tilde{S}$.

-The robustness of the ballistic spreading is demonstrated with different types and geometries of the spin-spin interactions.
-For quantum spin chains, the velocity is determined by the interaction type, where we have $v \simeq 2.76$, $4.98$, and $5.75$ for the Ising, XY, and Heisenberg interactions, respectively.
-With long-range interactions, the growth becomes non-linear, and the EE increases faster than the linear spreading.
-This implies the underlying relation between the EE dynamics and the lattice geometry.